georgeweigt/eigenmath/README.md

 The Eigenmath manual and sample scripts are available at https://eigenmath.github.io

 A Javascript version of Eigenmath is available in the 'js' directory.

-To build and run eigenmath.c

-	cd tools
-	make
-	cd ..
-	gcc eigenmath.c
-	./a.out